kalebpak/16-Bit-CPU/README.md

 # 16-Bit-CPU
 A personal project on creating a 16-bit CPU purely out of logic gates.
+Attached above is the folder with Logisim files ranging from elementary logic gates created from NAND gates only to full components such as an ALU, all the way up to a full CPU created only from logic gates. cpu.circ contains all of the elementary logic gates created from only NAND gates for easy access when creating the components for the CPU.